 Replication Latency Tab

-Each node is listed in a heading derived from its IP and port, and a gossip age in parentheses (see below).
-The node’s latency summary is displayed at the right end of the heading line.
+Each node in the cluster is listed in a heading derived from the topology configuration, and a gossip age in parentheses (see below).
+The node’s latency summary is displayed at the right end of the heading line, and is an average of the replication latency between this node and all remote nodes.
 This is intended as a quick “health check” as to whether this node is significantly behind or not.

-Clicking on the heading exposes a list of peer nodes, also by IP:port, and a latency indicator.
-Each peer’s latency may thus be read as “how far behind” the selected node is from that peer.
+Clicking on the heading exposes a list of peer nodes, also from the topology configuration, and a replication latency indicator for each.
+Each peer’s latency may be understood as “how far behind” the selected node is from that peer’s current ingestion.
 In the example above, we can say that node “171” is 0 seconds behind from its peers “172” and “173”.

-All nodes should be running NTP or a similar time synchronization daemon.
-For example, if a remote node is shown as “(0.55 seconds old)", that means that a gossip message was received from that node 0.55 seconds ago, relative to the current node.
-Nodes that are constantly yellow or red, but never green, may have clock skew.
+All nodes should be running NTP or similar time synchronization.
+For example, if a remote node is shown as “(0.55 seconds old)”, that means that a gossip message was received from that node 0.55 seconds ago, relative to the current node.
+Nodes that have persisently high gossip age, or peer latencies that do not drop to zero, may have clock skew.

 Packet loss is another possible cause of replication latency.
 If a remote node’s gossip latency varies widely, it could mean that gossip packets are being lost between hosts.